pjeweb/belaUI/README.md

        `echo "ssh-..." >> /root/.ssh/authorized_keys`).
 - Install rsync (`sudo apt install rsync`)
 - Install an editor (e.g. `sudo apt install nano`)
-- Edit the `/opt/belaUI/setup.json` and add the following line to your existing setup to enable the moblink relay:
-    ```json
-      "moblink_relay_enabled": true
-    ```
-  Make sure to add commas to the end of the lines before and after the new line, if necessary.

 ### Set up on host (currently tested on macOS)